wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

 This configuration ensures that Kubernetes pulls the custom Docker image from your private registry using the specified credentials.

-### Step 3 - Deploy the Micro Integrator with the Custom Integration
+### Step 3 - Deploy the Micro Integrator with the custom integration

 For a local deployment, use the `values_local.yaml` file, which is specifically configured for local setups without cloud-specific configurations.